mcguenette/water-ecommerce-dev/README.md

 requests to complete our work.

 ## Here are some examples of code
-This is my favorite part of the website!
+1. This is my favorite part of the website!
 The animation of waves was made with HTML and CSS only.
 It's using an SVG with a `<g>` group element and several `<use>` elements referencing parts of the SVG by their IDs using the `xlink:href` attribute`.
 The effect is using a repeated pattern to create the illusion of a wave effect.
+### Below shows the HTML of the waves effect
 ```
 <div class="waves-container">
     <svg class="waves" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink"